 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of patients who were prescribed antianxiety drugs.
-These medications are commonly used to treat patients suffering from depression or anxiety.
+This measures the percentage of long-term stay residents who are given antianxiety drugs.
+These medications are generally used to treat patients suffering from anxiety or depression.

 Managing Depression Among Residents

 In Denver Sunset Home, 4.48% of Patients